C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Ideal structure of

-Furthermore, $T$-pairs form a lattice with the natural order induced by inclusion. \begin{thm}[Lattice structure of gauge invariant ideals in $\OO(J,X)$, cf. \cite{katsura2}] We have lattice isomorphisms between the following objects \begin{itemize} \item[i)] $T$-pairs $(I,I')$ of $X$ coisometric on $J$. \item[ii)] invariant and $\KK_\JJ$-saturated ideals $\NN_\JJ$ in $\KK_\JJ$ \item[iii)] gauge invariant ideals $P$ in $\OO(J,X)$ \end{itemize} The correspondence between the objects in ii) and iii) is given by the equality $ \OO(\NN_\JJ)=P$.
-The correspondence between the objects in i) and ii) is given by the equivalence: $a\in \KK_\JJ(n,n)$ is in $\NN_\JJ(n,n)$, $n\in \N$, iff it may be represented by $\sum_{k=0}^n i_{(k,k)}(a_k)$ where
+Furthermore, $T$-pairs form a lattice with the natural order induced by inclusion. \begin{theorem}[Lattice structure of gauge invariant ideals in $\OO(J,X)$, cf. \cite{katsura2}] We have lattice isomorphisms between the following objects \begin{itemize} \item[i)] $T$-pairs $(I,I')$ of $X$ coisometric on $J$, \item[ii)] invariant and $\KK_\JJ$-saturated ideals $\NN_\JJ$ in $\KK_\JJ$, \item[iii)] gauge invariant ideals $P$ in $\OO(J,X)$. \end{itemize} The correspondences between the objects in ii) and iii), and i) and ii) are respectively given by the equality $ \OO(\NN_\JJ)=P$, and the equivalence: $a\in \KK_\JJ(n,n)$ is in $\NN_\JJ(n,n)$, $n\in \N$, iff it may be represented by $\sum_{k=0}^n \iota_{k,k}(a_k)$ where

 Moreover, we have